tthorntone/AdNauseam-Wiki/Dynamic filtering redesigned.md

 - Dark gray: no-op rule
     - To cancel any dynamic filtering, the requests will still be subject to static filtering

+Dynamic filtering if very useful to create block/allow rules on the fly, without the overhead of which comes with static filtering.

 ![figure 5](https://raw.githubusercontent.com/gorhill/uBlock/fix-433/doc/img/df-tut-05.png)

+As seen above, _EasyPrivacy_ does not completely protect your privacy: your are still connecting to ubiquitous remote servers.
+Dynamic filtering gives you full control of where your browser connect.

+Below: globally block network requests to `www.googletagservices.com`:

 ![figure 6](https://raw.githubusercontent.com/gorhill/uBlock/fix-433/doc/img/df-tut-06.png)